dombozzo/Rotten-Grapes/README.md

 simply by running the command `./test_ws.py` in your `tests/server` directory.
 If you wish to test a specific resource, please run the appropriate file within the `tests/server` dir.

+### Interacting with the Web Client
+Once wurl gets this stuff to the cloud we can describe here.

+Tests here?

+## Summary: Steps for Execution
+1. Clone this repository
+2. Start the server by executing the command `python3.6 main.py` where python3.6 points to /afs/nd.edu/user14/csesoft/2017-fall/anaconda3/bin/python
+3. Navigate on your browser of choice to URL
+4. Interact as you please!